vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-algorithm.md

 ## Prerequisites

-Before using the Nebula Algorithm, users need to confirm the following information:
+Before using the NebulaGraphAlgorithm, users need to confirm the following information:

-- The Nebula Graph services have been deployed and started.
-For details, see [Nebula Installation](../4.deployment-and-installation/1.resource-preparations.md).
+- The NebulaGraph services have been deployed and started.
+For details, see [NebulaGraphInstallation](../4.deployment-and-installation/1.resource-preparations.md).

 - The Spark version is 2.4.x.